 Appropriate rate adjustments.

-Implement immediate rate adjustments to mitigate rate shock to California’s economy.
+Potential near-term rate adjustments to mitigate rate shock to California’s economy.

 1. Direct Access to a Competitive Electricity Market

 Business and industrial users would be permitted to meet their electricity requirements through direct purchases from the retail market.
 Providing direct access to the market would diversify the cost-management tools available to larger customers that are willing and able to bear the financial risk of this option.
 Encouraging direct access among these customers also would facilitate the dedication of utility retained generation (URG) to smaller customers and other customers electing core service to ensure greater price stability.